KrowdSpace/KrowdSpace-API-Server/readme.md

 **Please note:** KServer is written in ES6 and (for now) requires building with Babel to run in a NodeJS environment!
 ___
-This is the K(rowdSpace)Server, the software that powers KrowdSpaces Backend Utilities!
+This is the KrowdSpace_Server, the software that powers KrowdSpaces Backend Utilities!

 ---